immcantation/tigger/docs/topics/genotypeFasta.md

 -------------------

 genotype
-:   a `data.frame` of alleles denoting a genotype, as returned by [inferGenotype](inferGenotype.md).
+:   `data.frame` of alleles denoting a genotype, as returned by [inferGenotype](inferGenotype.md).

 germline_db
-:   a vector of named nucleotide germline sequences matching the alleles detailed in `genotype`.
+:   vector of named nucleotide germline sequences matching the alleles detailed in `genotype`.

 novel